 According to Tringham and Elise Weber, Skytra co-founder and chief sales and marketing officer, Skytra began as an idea on a single Post-it note, which grew to become a wall of notes.
 Three years later, in 2019, Skytra was born.
 The company was established specifically to create the financial infrastructure necessary for the air travel industry to help risk-manage its revenue volatility.
-Based in London, the company is awaiting approval from the Financial Conduct Authority in the U.K. to operate as a benchmark administrator.
+Based in London, in December, the company received approval from the Financial Conduct Authority in the U.K. to operate as a benchmark administrator. [see footnote]

 “We want to give the industry, our customers, tools to better manage their risks — not only hedging costs, but complementing that with the possibility of hedging their yields measured in USD/RPK,” Weber says.

 Tringham adds, “We’re doing this because we believe it could contribute to the financial health and stability of the overall industry.”

 Weber says educating people about the new market infrastructure (Skytra Price Indices) for a more comprehensive risk management will be key to their success.
 “It’s extremely important for the industry to understand how to use these new tools to help them achieve their strategic objectives,” she says.

 As part of the education equation, Sharma plans to eventually integrate the Skytra Price Indices and the various ways of using financial derivatives for risk management purposes into his coursework for future Embry-Riddle and IATA students.